AnyLogic

 Variance

-The Binomial distribution is a discrete distribution bounded by [0,n].
-Typically, it is used where a single trial is repeated over and over, such as the tossing of a coin.
+The binomial distribution is a discrete distribution bounded by [0,n].
+It is typically used when a single trial is repeated over and over, such as flipping a coin.
 The parameter, p, is the probability of the event, either heads or tails, either occurring or not occurring.
 Each single trial is assumed to be independent of all others.
-For large n, the Binomial distribution may be approximated by the Normal distribution, for example when np > 9 and p < 0.5 or when np(1-p) > 9.
+For large n, the binomial distribution may be approximated by the normal distribution, for example, when np > 9 and p < 0.5 or when np(1-p) > 9.

-As shown in the examples above, low values of p give high probabilities for low values of x and visa versa, so that the peak in the distribution may approach either bound.
-The Binomial distribution has had extensive use in games, but is also useful in genetics, sampling of defective parts in a stable process, and other event sampling tests where the probability of the event is known to be constant or nearly so.
+As shown in the examples above, low values of p give high probabilities for low values of x and vice versa, so that the peak of the distribution may approach either bound.
+The binomial distribution has been extensively used in games, but is also useful in genetics, sampling for defective parts in a stable process, and other event sampling tests where the probability of the event is known to be constant or nearly so.

 binomial(double p, int n)